Looking to buy your first home? Check out these numbers to see where you stand.

-This part of a home’s value is stamp duty-free for all bona fide first time buyers.
+This part of a home’s value is free from stamp duty for first-time buyers.
 To qualify, you (and anyone you are buying with) cannot have ever owned or part-owned a home before.

 The perk only applies to homes worth up to £500,000, though.
-If you're paying more than this, you’ll be treated like any other buyer of a sole property.
+If you're paying more than this, you’ll be treated like any other buyer.
 This means paying stamp duty on homes worth over £125,000 at a starting rate of 2%.

 Find out more about whether you qualify for the first time buyer stamp duty break.

-This is the number of new homes the government pledged in 2015 would be built by 2020.
-It meant building at a rate of 300,000 a year, but numbers have fallen well short of this.
+This is the number of new homes the government has pledged to build during this Parliament – which ends in 2024.
+It means building at a rate of around 220,000 properties a year, but numbers have previously fallen well short of this.

-This, for example, is the number of new homes completed in the 12 months to March 2019, according to the government’s own figures from the Ministry of Housing.
+This, for example, is the number of new homes completed in the 12 months to June 2019, according to the government’s own figures from the Ministry of Housing, Communities and Local Government.
 It marks an 8% increase on the same period of the previous year.

 First-time buyers look set to continue to be the largest group of buyers in the market.